viiktorstefanov/Urban-Tattoo-React/README.md

 ### User Profile <a name="user-profile"></a>

-Each registered user has a dedicated profile page containing information about their reservations and other details.
+Each registered user has a dedicated Profile containing information about their reservations and other details.
 Users can edit their profile information or choose to delete their profiles.

-### Contact Page <a name="contacts"></a>
+### Contacts <a name="contacts"></a>

-The Contact page provides essential information for clients, including the studio's location on Google Maps, working hours, and address.
+The Contacts provides essential information for clients, including the studio's location on Google Maps, working hours, and address.

 ## Functionalities <a name="functionalities"></a>